fwmechanic/k_edit/README.md

 Prerequisite: I use the [nuwen.net distribution](http://nuwen.net/mingw.html) of MinGW.

 K can be built as a 32-bit or 64-bit app.
-The 64-bit build is recent (20140209) but it's working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads; I have never had this happen on Win 8.x (but targeting HD+ (1600x900) resolution).
+The 64-bit build is recent (first release 2014/02/09) but it's working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads; I have never had this happen on Win 8.x (but targeting HD+ (1600x900) resolution).
 Per